Duplicate records harm your patients’ experiences

 The Apple PHR and other PHR applications like them are exposed to those issues lurking in healthcare organizations’ duplicate rates.
 They will need to urge healthcare organizations to solve their internal patient matching problems or Apple will fail to be as successful as promised for at least 18% of their users.

 The good news in this otherwise bleak post is that Verato has built a solution to this challenge.
-It’s called Verato Auto-Steward™, and it leverages a powerful new approach to patient matching called “Referential Matching” to make matches no conventional technology can ever make.
+It’s a simple plug-in called Verato Auto-Steward™, and it leverages a powerful new approach to patient matching called “Referential Matching” to automatically find and resolve your EHR or EMPI technology’s missed matches and duplicate records – without disrupting any of your existing processes or IT systems.

-Healthcare organizations and the vendors that are promising to aide those organizations should all address their internal patient matching problems, and the quickest and easiest way would be to plug their existing platform into Verato Auto-Steward.
+Healthcare organizations and the vendors that are promising to aide those organizations should all address their internal patient matching problems, and the quickest and easiest way would be to plug Verato Auto-Steward into their EHR or EMPI to automatically find and resolve their missed matches and duplicate records.